treeverse/lakeFS/docs/quickstart/iso_env.md

 In a lakeFS repository, data is always located on a `branch`.
 You can think of each `branch` in lakeFS as its own environment.
 This is because branches are isolated, meaning changes on one branch have no effect other branches.

-Object that are unchanged between two branches is not copied, but rather shared to both via metadata pointers that lakeFS manages.
+Objects that are unchanged between two branches are not copied, but rather shared to both branches via metadata pointers that lakeFS manages.
 If you make a change on one branch and want it reflected on another, you can perform a `merge` operation to update one branch with the changes from another.
 {: .note }

 Let’s show an example of using multiple lakeFS branches for isolation.